04 May Probationary Periods and Terminations in Canada

 Nevertheless, employers should ensure that your employment contracts for new employees clearly set out the probationary period and the period during which they will be evaluated.
 Employers should take time to go over the nature and expectations of a new employee during their probationary period and be sure to offer constructive feedback during this transition period in which they learn the ropes and find their fit in their new workplace.

-If you have further questions about the statutory probation period and what it means for you as either an employee or an employer, contact KCY at LAW by calling 905-639-0999 or request a consultation using our online form here.
+If you have further questions about the statutory probation period and what it means for you as either an employee or an employer, please contact KCY at LAW by filling in an online consultation request or contact us by phone at 905-639-0999 to book your consultation today.